bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/cart-and-checkout-overview.md

 [Persistent Cart](https://support.bigcommerce.com/s/article/Persistent-Cart) allows for a logged-in shopper to access the same cart across devices.
 Persistent cart is available on [Plus, Pro, and Enterprise plans](https://www.bigcommerce.com/essentials/pricing/).

-Persistent Cart works with our storefront cart and server-to-server cart.
+Persistent Cart works with our Storefront Cart and Server-to-Server Cart.

 To learn more on setup, see [Persistent Cart](https://support.bigcommerce.com/s/article/Persistent-Cart).

 ## Troubleshooting cart errors